 This post is also available in: Español

-Hanukkah is celebrated this year from December 24th through January first and we are suggesting a Star of David Pasta dish to commemorate this special occasion.
+Hanukkah is celebrated in December and the dates change uearly basis.
+If you want to embrace other cultures, we are suggesting a Star of David Pasta dish to commemorate this special occasion.
 Chanukah or Hanukkah is a Jewish holiday that commemorates the rededication of the Holy Temple in Jerusalem.
 In addition to remembering a historical event in which Seleucid kings tried to force the Jews of the Land of Israel to adopt certain customs contrary to the laws of Judaism.

 Today, Chanukah is the symbol of the struggle of the Jews against their enemies in the religious and national sphere.
 There are still people who emphasize the religious and miraculous aspect of this holiday, while others focus more on their component of a national victory.
 In any case, it is a festivity full of joy and it is the favorite among the children